IvanTepes/Space-Facts/README.md

 ![nav](/assets/images/readme/features/navbar/nav.gif)
 </div>

-* **Navigation bar with active planet mars and dropdown menu before and after update**
+* **Navigation bar with active planet Mars and dropdown menu before and after update**
 * `Navigation bar was changed with last update.
 The functionality remained the same only the style was changed to fit into whole design.`

 <div align="center">